Lake Wainamu: Geography

-Lake Wainamu is fed by three streams to the south: the Wainamu Stream, Plum Pudding Stream and the Houghton Gully stream.
+Lake Wainamu is located three kilometres east of the Tasman Sea.
+It is fed by three streams to the south: the Wainamu Stream, Plum Pudding Stream and the Houghton Gully stream.
 Traditionally, these were referred to as Waitohi (baptismal rite stream), Waikūkū (kūkupa/kererū stream), and Toetoeroa (referring to the toetoe grass).
 The mouth of the Wainamu Stream is the location of the Wainamu Falls, also traditionally known as Waitohi.
 Lake Wainamu drains into the Waitī Stream, a catchment of the Waitākere River.

 7,000 years ago, when sea-levels rose after the Last Glacial Maximum, the lake formed a part of the Waitākere River tidal estuary.
 Over time, Tasman Sea sand accumulated at Te Henga, forming a beach and allowing Lake Wainamu to form as a freshwater dune lake.
 A decline in water quality was noted in 1990s and was thought to be caused by exotic fish accelerating the loss of the submerged plant life.
 In response the Auckland Regional Council removed over 9,000 exotic fish (particularly perch, goldfish and rudd) between 2004 and 2007.
 In 2009, grass carp were introduced to the lake in an attempt to rid it of introduced egeria.
-The lake is also home to native freshwater fish including banded kokopu, inanga, common smelt, common bully, grey mullet, longfin and short-finned eel.
+The lake is also home to native freshwater fish including banded kōkopu, inanga, common smelt, common bully, grey mullet, longfin and short-finned eel.